asconix/rfcs/rfcs/0056-secrets-for-services.md

 # Future work
 [future]: #future-work

-What future work, if any, would be implied or impacted by this feature without being directly part of the work?

 * When using a scope with multiple services, ideally only the secrets references in the services definition should be made available to each service.
 Right now all the secrets of the scope are blindly copied.
 * Transition of most critical services to use proposed approach
-* Implementation of more supported secret stores, such as vault
+* Implementation of more supported secret stores, such as nixops and vault
 * Optional restarting for services affected by rolled secrets
 * Merging some attributes better than in the POC - like JoinsNamespaceOf
 * Provide simple shell functions for features like loading a file into an environment